 Guidelines for the PowerPoint Support Forums

-PowerPoint MVP Sonia Coleman summed it up best:
+PowerPoint MVP Sonia Coleman summed it up best long ago, and it's still good advice:

 "The help you receive on the internet is not really free, though it is willingly and happily provided at a very low and reasonable cost.
 The price of admission is respect and professionalism and is due and must be paid in full with each post and reply.
 That's what makes it such a great place for learning and for sharing what we have learned."